alex-negrete-ta/render_monitor/README.md

 # render_monitor
-It grabs the csv file produced by a renderfarm in the project file, and produces a render status for the pipelines and TDS in the command line.
+using a CSV file produced by a render farm in the project folder.
+It produces a render status for the render jobs for TDs to analyze in the command line.

+Libraries Used:
+pandas, numpy, os, and tabulate

+How to use:
+As long as you have your CSV in the same folder as your project, it should run, and print all the necessary information, and make the adjustments.
+Run the main code in your CLI: python render_monitor